lap-does-things/VoicesInMyHead/README.md

 A script that definetely talks specifically to you!!!

-Inspired by Terry Davis' similar script for TEMPLEOS, pretty he had something like that I like to image someone would use this for ricing
+Inspired by Terry Davis' similar script for TEMPLEOS, pretty he had something like that </br>
+I like to imagine someone would use this for ricing

 ## Usage